• Skip to primary navigation

 Side view of mint matcha chocolate thumbprint cookies with a bite taken out of one, resting on grey background

-Using one of my favorite piping tips, the Wilton 4B French star tip, for the mint matcha buttercream gives these cookies an extra bit of elegance.
+Using a piping tip (in this case, the Wilton 4B French star tip) for the mint matcha buttercream gives these cookies an extra bit of elegance.
 It also satisfies my perfectionist tendencies to have everything look tidy and uniform.

 Top view of mint matcha chocolate thumbprint cookies on a grey background